FRIENDS OF LAKE LOUISA STATE PARK

-Leaving a legacy gift in your will or trust can make a lasting difference to Lake Louisa State Parks.
+Leaving a legacy gift can make a lasting difference to Lake Louisa State Parks.
 The Florida Department of Environmental Protection does not directly accept donations or bequeaths to support Florida State Parks.
 That’s where the Friends of Lake Louisa State Park comes in as the official citizen support organization of Lake Louisa State Park.
 We serve the purpose, among others, of accepting private funds and utilizing them for the purpose designated by the donor.

 Your legacy gift should be thoughtfully planned.
 Many gifts cost nothing now, there is no minimum contribution, and you are not locked into a decision you make today.
 Many good planning techniques are available, and you should choose the type of legacy gift that best suits your personal objectives.
 The Friends of Lake Louisa State Park encourages donors to consult with their financial and tax advisors before making a legacy gift.

 Some donors prefer to bequeath a certain percentage of the remainder of their estate — the amount that remains after paying all debts, costs, and other prior legacies.
 Some bequests can be a stated dollar amount, or you can bequeath specific property to the Foundation.

 Whichever form you prefer, you can direct that your bequest be used for the general support of our work or for a specific purpose supporting Lake Louisa State Park.
 Please contact Christy Conk, President of Follsp, at ChristyLLSP@cfl.rr.com or call Christy at (352) 250-4499.
 All inquiries are confidential.

 Most legacy giving supporters make unrestricted gifts that allow us to use their funds for Lake Louisa State Parks' most pressing needs.
 We are happy to discuss specific ideas you may have for your gift.
 To make an unrestricted bequest, consider using the following language in your estate plan: